 Declaration of Priority Development Area

-On 2 September 2016, the Deputy Premier and Minister for Planning, Jackie Trad declared Priority Development Area activation over the former Petrie paper mill site and surrounding areas.
+On 2 September 2016, the Deputy Premier and Minister for Planning, Jackie Trad declared Priority Development Area (PDA) activation over the former Petrie Paper Mill site and surrounding areas.

 A PDA is a parcel of land that is identified for specific accelerated development with a focus on economic growth.
 Giving a site PDA status recognises its potential to drive economic growth, and streamlines the planning, approval and development process to fast-track development for community benefit.
 More information about PDAs is available from the Department of Infrastructure, Local Government and Planning.